 Instructor: Dina Friedman

 Focuses on how organizations create verbal and visual messages to brand themselves, respond to crisis, and position themselves in relation to political and social policy issues that affect them, such as corporate social responsibility and environmental sustainability.
 Complements all business majors.

 SCH-MGMT 315, Marketing Communication

 Exploring communication and writing issues pertinent to marketing, as well as business and management in general, this course gives students practice in forms of communication that serve to promote people, products, services, organizations, and ideas, which can be used in and applied to a number of professions.
 Recommended for marketing majors and other majors interested in marketing communication strategies.

-SCH-MGMT 390A, Business Communication Goes Green
+SCH-MGMT 390A, Management Communication Goes Green

-Instructor: Susan Johnson syllabus
+Instructor: Susan Johnson